in

 Yooyi and I in front of the Pyramides

-The Louvre for example, is aligned with le Jardin des Tuileries, Place de la Concorde and l’Arc de Triomphe, etc. This makes Paris quite an interesting place to walk around if you are willing to spend to calories.
+The Louvre, for example, is aligned with the Jardin des Tuileries, Place de la Concorde, and the Arc de Triomphe, etc. This makes Paris quite an interesting place to walk around if you are willing to burn calories.

-Le Louvre is almost located in the perfect center of the city, so it’s dead on the 1st district of Paris.
-The districts of Paris go up in number like a snail shell or the golden ratio.
+Le Louvre is almost in the perfect center of the city, so it’s dead on the 1st district of Paris.
+The districts of Paris go up in number like a snail shell or in the golden ratio.

 Yooyi in the Colonnes of Buren

-In this district you’ll find a lot of amazing things to see : Rue Saint Honoré, Rivoli Street, Pont des arts, Colonnes de Buren and Palais Royal, Opera Garnier, etc.
+In this district, you’ll find a lot of amazing things to see: Rue Saint Honoré, Rivoli Street, Pont des Arts, Colonnes de Buren and Palais Royal, Opera Garnier, etc.

 Miniature model of the Louvre